BattMoTeam/BattMo/Documentation/thermal.rst

 * Specific Heat Capacity
 * Thermal Conducitivty

-From those, we comput **effective** quantities.
+From those, we compute **effective** quantities.
 For the coating, it is done by processing the corresponding properties of the constituents.
 The effective thermal conductivity takes into account the volume fraction.

 The parameters needed to compute the heat exchange with the exterior are